macton/arm_nacl_toolchain_pepper_25/README.md

 STEPS TO INSTALL
 ----------------
-$(NACL_SDK) is wherever you installed nacl_sdk.
+NACL_SDK is wherever you installed nacl_sdk.
 See: https://developers.google.com/native-client/sdk/download

-$(ARM_TOOLCHAIN) is the directory this file is in.
+ARM_TOOLCHAIN is the directory this file is in.

 Go to the toolchain location